riah89294/xml-tutorial/docs/source/xsd_datatypes.rst

+  XSD DATA TYPES

+ I learned XML Schema Definition (XSD) is used to define the structure and rules for XML documents is It specifies elements, attributes, and data types, ensuring XML documents are valid and well-formed.
+And Unlike DTD, XSD supports data types, namespaces, and complex data structures.
 Types of XSD Data Types
 XSD offers two main types of data types:
  The Simple Data Types
 •	Used for elements and attributes that contain only text (no child elements or attributes).